kasperwelbers/doppelstudent/README.md

 # doppelstudent

-This is a (quick and dirty) tool for exploring plagiarism in open-ended exam questions.
+This is a tool for exploring plagiarism in open-ended exam questions.
 It is designed for use with testvision csv output, but could pretty easily be adapted for any open-ended exam data.